phpeso/doc/source/install.rst

     Any client supporting PSR-18 would do.
   * ``symfony/cache`` a cache library if you need caching. (recommended)

+Version notes:

+* Alpha series: 0.1.x, ...
+0.8.x—Unstable to use
+* Beta series: 0.9.x, 0.10.x, ...—Stable to use but interfaces may rapidly change
+* Release series: 1.x—Expected in July or August 2025

 Available integrations:

 .. list-table::